 As a certified Chef, studying International Cuisine at The Art Institute in Chicago, she won the International NAME THAT SAUCE COMPETITION by Sara Lee Corporation out of 5,000 chefs worldwide, she was inducted into the National Chef Federation and will have her winning sauce part of their international product line for life.
 She is Founder of Candy Girl, Former owner of Kingpin Eatery Restaurant; Allison is the Project Director for the Barbershop Tour.
 Founder of Real Men Love; Purple Prom, and Vice President and National Executive Producer of REAL MEN COOK.

 Allison brings over 34 years of experience in Promotion, Talent Management Consulting, General Management, Sales, Branding, Marketing and Special Events.
 She is the Co-founder and Executive Chef for Candy Girl Sweets and Candy Girl Volunteer and Brand Ambassadors.
 While married to NBA World Champion, Craig Hodges, Allison Jordan (AKA Allison Hodges) was General Manager of the ABL's Chicago Condors, the premiere women's professional basketball league, she was the First African American female to run a professional women’s Sports team and her franchise led in ticket and merchandise sales out of 13 states.
 Former President of Operations for MAMISI, an international E-Commerce Company founded by actor, Wesley Snipes.
 Allison has also worked in Literary for William Morris Agency, the worlds Largest Licensed Franchise Talent Agency and as Asst.
 Special Events Director for the City of Chicago, Casting Associate, and Writer and Production Coordinator for HBO, Johnny Carson Productions, NBC and Fox Network shows.
-She is Founder of SUNDRESS DAY, CLAP BACK FEST, BOTTLES & BOWTIES (events will be held in Illinois: 2018-19) She has also created multi-million dollar brands for Hollywood’s biggest entertainers & corporations, receiving commendations for marketing innovation from both President William J. Clinton & President George W. Bush.
+She with her husband, has also created multi-million dollar brands for Hollywood’s biggest entertainers & corporations, receiving commendations for marketing innovation from both President William J. Clinton & President George W. Bush.
 Re-branded National Urban League Young Professional seminars with her husband, was responsible for standing-room only panels, & increased overall Urban League conference participation at the Annual National Conference.
-Allison is currently in pre-production as Producer for the Feature Film: MISTAKEN IDENTITY to film in summer 2019 (Check IMDB).
+Allison is currently in pre-production as Producer for the Feature Film: A ROAD TO DAISIES AND DANDELIONS to film in summer 2020 (Check IMDB).

 Liza Anthony is the owner of Epic Arts & Entertainment and the founder and director of N'spire Performing Arts Company.
 Born and raised in Calumet City, Liza, began her dance journey at the age of 6 with the Johnson’s Studio of Dance.
 There she trained in ballet, jazz, tap and acrobats where she stayed for 9 years.
 As an honor’s student in high school, Liza joined the Thornwood poms/dance team where her years of studio experienced would be utilized quickly, giving her a leadership position of junior captain as a Sophomore.